-Easy-to-read medicine information about tetanus vaccine – what it is, when is it given and possible side effects.
+Easy-to-read medicine information about the tetanus vaccine – what it is, when it is given and possible side effects.

 |Type of medicine||Also called|

 The tetanus vaccine is used to protect against tetanus infection.
 This is a serious disease caused by tetanus bacteria, which is found in soil and manure.
 If an adult or child has a cut exposed to soil, they could get tetanus.
 Other ways tetanus bacteria can get into your body are through:

 - open fractures where the skin is broken and the bone exposed

 - wounds that have foreign objects, such as wood splinters

 - body piercings and tattoos

 - eye injuries.